d-asensio/pitch-ingenious-machine-parser/README.md

-# Pitch Coding Challenge - Ingenious Machine
+# Pitch Coding Challenge - Ingenious Machine Parser

 This document attempts to explain the big picture of the code and the architecture it follows and also gives insight into the intentions behind it.